qtumproject/qtumbook/part2/erc20-token.md

 # Mint With ABIPlayer

 Let's mint some coins for the contract owner!
-Because we are sending the receiver address into the smart contract, we'll need to use the hexadecimal address instead of base58 address.
+Because we are sending the receiver address into the smart contract, we'll need to format the address in hexadecimal instead of base58.

+To mint 1000 tokens:

 ![](./erc20-token/mint-send.jpg)